MfgLabs/PSUG/README.md

 A more common flow should be:
 - Run the tests with code coverage and publish the report.
 - Build a ZIP file containing all JAR needed to run the application.
-- Upload the archive on a storage service.
+- Upload the archive on a storage service for a later deployment.

 ### Deploying in *development* environment